wirecard/io-converter/README.md

 // => "en"
 ```

-Furthermore there is the possibility to set your own fallback language to "de" for example with `$converter->setFallbackCode('de')`.
+Furthermore there is the possibility to set your own fallback language to "de" for example with `$converter->setFallback('de')`.
+Please ensure that the language code you want to set as fallback is supported by WPP v2, else the fallback setting will not work.

 ### Exceptions